Cahors: History

 Cahors has had a rich history since Celtic times.
 The original name of the town was Divona or Divona Cadurcorum, "Divona of the Cadurci," Divona was a fountain, now called "la fontaine des Chartreux", worshiped by the Cadurci, a Celtic people of Gaul before the Roman conquest in the 50s BC.
 The Cadurci were among the last Celtic tribes to resist the Roman invasion.
 Cahors derives from Cadurcorum.
 However, romanization was rapid and profound: Cahors became a large Roman city, with many monuments whose remnants can be seen today.
 It has declined economically since the Middle Ages, and lost its university in the 18th century.
 Today it is a popular tourist centre with people coming to enjoy its medieval quarter and the 14th-century fortified Valentré bridge.
 It is the seat of the Diocese of Cahors.

 It was also notorious at that time for the financiers widely known as Cahorsins, Christians who charged interest on their loans.
 The church in these times said that using money as an end in itself (usury) was a sin.
 Because of this Cahors became synonymous with this sin, and was mentioned in Dante's Inferno (XI.50) alongside Sodom as wicked.

 Pope John XXII, born Jacques Duèze or d'Euse, was born in Cahors in 1244, the son of a shoemaker.

 In the 2007 Tour de France, Cahors was the start of stage 18.
 Cahors also in the 2022 Tour de France was the finish of stage 19.

 Geography

 The town is situated 115 km north of Toulouse, on the RN20 / A20, connecting the city, via Limoges to Paris and Orléans.
-The town's height above sea level is between 105 m and 332 m.
-The area of the town is 64.72 km2, with population density relatively high for France at 309 PD/km2.
+The town's altitude is between 105 and 332 m.
+With an area of 64.72 km2, and a population density, relatively high for France of 309 PD/km2.